Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Abstract

 \section{Abstract}

-In real-world IoT applications, sensor data is usually collected under diverse and dynamic contextual conditions where factors such as sensor placements or ambient environments can significantly affect data patterns and downstream performance.
-Traditional domain adaptation or generalization methods often ignore such context information or use simplistic integration strategies, making them ineffective in handling unseen context shifts after deployment.
-In this paper, we propose \framework{}, a context-aware, data-free model customization approach that adapts models to unseen deployment conditions without requiring target-domain data.
-The key idea is to learn effective context representations that capture their influence on sensor data patterns and to adaptively integrate them based on the degree of context shift.
-Specifically, \framework{} first performs unsupervised cross-modal reconstruction between unlabeled sensor data and language-based context embeddings, while regularizing the context embedding space to learn robust, generalizable context representations.
-Then, it trains a lightweight gated head on limited labeled samples to dynamically balance sensor and context contributions—favoring context when sensor evidence is ambiguous and vice versa.
-To further reduce inference latency, \framework{} employs a context-caching mechanism that reuses cached context representations and updates only upon detected context shifts.
-Experiments on IMU, speech, and WiFi sensing tasks under diverse context shifts show that \framework{} outperforms state-of-the-art baselines by up to 11.3\% in unseen contexts, while maintaining comparable latency on smartphone and edge devices\footnote{The source code for \framework{} will be released once the paper is accepted.}.
+A key bottleneck toward scalable IoT sensing is how to efficiently adapt trained AI models to new deployment conditions.
+In real-world IoT systems, sensor data is collected under diverse and changing contexts, such as varying sensor placements or ambient environments, which can significantly alter signal patterns and degrade downstream performance.
+Traditional domain adaptation and generalization methods often ignore such contextual information or incorporate it in overly simplistic ways, making them ineffective under unseen context shifts after deployment.

+In this paper, we propose \framework, a \emph{context-aware}, \emph{data-free model customization} approach that adapts models to unseen deployment conditions without requiring target-domain data.
+The key idea is to learn effective context representations that capture how contextual factors influence sensor data, and then use these representations as structured priors for context-aware customization under unseen shifts.
+Specifically, \framework learns a shared sensor--context latent space through bidirectional cross-modal reconstruction on unlabeled sensor--context pairs, and regularizes the context embedding space to obtain compact and generalizable context representations.
+Building on the aligned representations, \framework trains a lightweight gated head with limited labeled data to exploit context priors during inference, and introduces a context-caching mechanism that reuses cached context representations when no context shift is detected, thereby reducing inference overhead on smartphones.

+Experiments on IMU, speech enhancement, and WiFi sensing tasks under diverse context shifts show that \framework outperforms state-of-the-art baselines by up to 20.2\% in unseen contexts, with cached inference latency close to sensor-only deployment on smartphones, while maintaining stable performance under continuous real-world context transitions\footnote{The source code for \framework will be released once the paper is accepted.}.
+A video demonstration of \framework's performance in real-world deployment is available at \url{https://youtu.be/ZBdro0jPNkE}.